noris-network/cuegen/README.md

 > *Local paths are not restricted.
 As this could be a security problem,
 > this will change in a future release.*

+Environment variables in components are [expanded][expenv], that can be used to e.g. add authentication to git urls or prefix local paths.

 Example:

     components: